DSU-Digital-Sound-Design/DAD-492-Sound-Forensics/content/pages/schedule.md

    **Thursday 11/18**

    * Adding new data to visible vowels
+   * This time [use this chart](https://en.wikipedia.org/wiki/IPA_vowel_chart_with_audio) to listen for the correct vowels then enter them into Praat.
+This will provide for a more more accurate vowel chart.
    * [Extracting formants in Praat](https://joeystanley.com/blog/a-tutorial-on-extracting-formants-in-praat)
+   * After you finish with this tutorial add the columns that are needed for visible vowels.
+See the formatting [here](https://www.visiblevowels.org/#help).
+   * Open up your csv file in a Google Sheets and save it as xlsx.
+   * Upload your data to [visible vowels](https://www.visiblevowels.org) and redo the tutorial.

    <!-- * Audio authentication
       * Has the recording been edited?
       * [Radio New Zealand program on the use of the ENF in forensic cases](https://www.rnz.co.nz/national/programmes/thiswayup/audio/2545249/audio-hum) - dating a recording by measuring electrical usage over time.  -->